+Early diagnosis of sepsis is critical, so it is important to know what it is to ensure early detection.
 Sepsis is a condition that affects 25,000 children in the UK each year, but it can affect adults too.
 Although our immune system normally fights germs to prevent a localised infection, sometimes the infection moves into the blood, causing the immune system to go into overdrive and attack the organs and tissues of the body.
 This is called sepsis and is often referred to as blood poisoning.
 It can result from a chest infection causing pneumonia, a urine infection, problems in the abdomen like a burst ulcer, an infected cut or bite, a wound from an injury or surgery or a leg ulcer.
 It is often caused by common bacterium that wouldn’t normally make us ill.

-At Pryers we’ve seen the long-lasting effects of sepsis in a number of cases, all which could have been avoided with earlier detection.
+At Pryers we’ve seen the long-lasting effects of sepsis in a number of cases, all which could have been avoided with earlier diagnosis.
 Healthcare professionals are trained to look out for the symptoms, but they can sometimes be mistaken for other conditions.
 It’s a good idea to familiarise yourself with the symptoms of sepsis just in case someone you know is taken ill so you can ask the right questions.

 Who can Suffer from Sepsis?